 After six months, I started to drink (sparingly) freshly squeezed juices (usually orange and apple), mixed with plain water.

-But around month 8 or 9, I started to drink diet sodas, but with moderation.
-Ideally 1 can per week, but sometimes every 3-4 days.
 I drank all sorts of diet sodas, trying to find a favorite, including Diet Coke and Diet Pepsi and other similar drinks sweetened with aspartame.

 And I still managed to reverse my fatty liver.